peter-feeney/peter-feeney/README.md

 ### What I'm Working On 🔭

-I'm currently working to gain a holistic and thorough understanding of data science.
+I'm currently working to gain a thorough understanding of data science.
 I'm also learning as much as I can about the design and analysis of algorithms.

 In the fall I start work in a [Department of Aerospace Engineering](https://aero.umd.edu/) lab where I'll be building this really interesting computer vision application.
 I can't talk too much about the details at the moment but I'm excited about it.